royabhishek99/overallanalysis/README.md

-Also, the what Apeksha said regarding all the tables being in the same page, ig it'll be a problem as we don't know how to dynamically update the page.
+Also, what Apeksha said earlier regarding all the tables being in the same page, ig it'll be a problem as we don't know how to dynamically update the page.
 Thus, 8 semesters will have 8 pages(2 graphs for each semester), can't help it.
 It is what it is.